cvs-health/testilo/README.md

 }
 ```

 Most of the properties of this job object come from your script and your batch.
 The acts of type `placeholder` in the script have been replaced with the specified array of acts of the first target of the batch.
-In this case, that target has only one array of acts, and that array contains only one act, but a target could have multiple act arrays, and an act array could include more than one act or be empty.
+In this case, that target has only one array of acts, and that array contains two acts, but a target could have multiple act arrays, and an act array could include any number of acts or be empty.

+If the named array of acts includes an act of type `launch`, that act gets a `which` property, identical to the value of the `launch` property of the `placeholder` object.
+In this way, a placeholder can dictate which browser type is to be launched.

 The `merge` module has added other properties to the job:
 - a creation time